-Pregnancy is one of the most challenging phases of a woman’s life where the body undergoes numerous physical and hormonal changes.
-It is important for a mother-to-be to exercise caution over what she consumes as everything that is consumed is passed on to the developing foetus.
-Extra precaution needs to be taken when it comes to intake of medicines and the effect of the same on the kid should be known before taking any of it.
+Pregnancy is one of the most challenging phases of a woman’s life, where the body undergoes numerous physical and hormonal changes.
+It is important for a mother-to-be to exercise caution over what she consumes, as everything that is consumed is passed on to the developing foetus.
+Extra precaution needs to be taken when it comes to the intake of medicines and its effects on the baby should be known before taking any of it.

 Also known as acetaminophen or APAP, paracetamol is a common medication used in the treatment of pain and fever.
 It is usually sold over the counter and does not require a prescription in most countries, including India.

-Paracetamol is the most popular choice of drug for pregnant women to get relief from pain and fever.
-Not only is it the world’s most popular painkiller, it is among the only painkillers which are known to have no direct side effect on the baby.
-While currently there is no scientific evidence to prove any side effect of the medication, recent studies on co-relation of paracetamol and pregnancy have highlighted the increased risk of behavioural problems in children where the mother has consumed the painkiller during pregnancy.
+Paracetamol is the most popular choice of drugs for pregnant women to get relief from pain and fever.
+Not only is it the world’s most popular painkiller, but it is also among the only painkillers which are known to have no direct side effect on the baby.
+While currently there is no scientific evidence to prove any side effect of the medication, recent studies on the co-relation of paracetamol and pregnancy have highlighted the increased risk of behavioral problems in children where the mother has consumed the painkiller during pregnancy.

 How Much Paracetamol is Safe When Pregnant

-The underlying principle of consuming medicines during pregnancy is that they should be avoided as long as possible.
-In case the mother needs to take a paracetamol to reduce pain or bring down body temperature, the lowest possible dose should be taken and the medication should be restricted to shortest time period possible.
-The general dosage varies from around 500mg to 1000mg every four to six hours based on the severity of pains and fever.
+The underlying principle of consuming medicines during pregnancy is that they should be avoided as much as possible.
+In case the mother needs to take paracetamol to reduce pain or bring down body temperature, the lowest possible dose should be taken and the medication should be restricted to the shortest time period possible.
+The general dosage varies from around 500mg to 1000mg every four to six hours based on the severity of pain and fever.
 However, the paracetamol in pregnancy dosage should be kept to a minimum as possible and the dosage should be decided by the doctor.

 Possible Complications of Taking Paracetamol